Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Preliminaries

-The idea is to regard a holomorphic map $(F_g,J)\rightarrow {\mathbb{C}P}^1$ as a rational function on $(F_g,J)$, then to regard a rational function as a pair $(\eta,\xi)$ of divisors given by its zeros and poles.
-The degree to which such a pair of divisors is realized in this way from rational function is described by a theorem of Abel's.
+The idea is to regard a holomorphic map $(F_g,J)\rightarrow {\mathbb{C}P}^1$ as a rational function on $(F_g,J)$, then to regard a rational function as a pair of divisors $(\eta,\xi)$ given by its zeros and poles.
+The degree to which such a pair of divisors is realized in this way from a rational function is described by a theorem of Abel's.
 Abel's theorem results in a map from the space of divisors on $(F_g,J)$ to the Jacobian of $(F_g,J)$ whose fiber is the space of rational functions on $(F_g,J)$.
 This Jacobian is then identified with a standard torus which is independent of $J$.
 The resulting sequence is a \textit{homology fibration through a range}.

-There is a comparison fibration to this homology fibration using \textit{scanning} maps.
+Using `scanning maps', there is a comparison of this homology fibration to a homotopy theoretic fibration with fiber $Map(F_g,S^2)$.
 These scanning maps are shown to be equivalences from which it follows that the space of pairs $(h,J)$, where $h$ is a rational function on $(F_g,J)$, is homology equivalent to $Map(F_g,S^2)$ through a range.
-A spectral sequence argument is then in place to have a similar comparison on homotopy quotients by $Diff^+_g$ and the result follows.
+With sufficient care, one has a family of such constructions parametrized by the space of complex structures.
+A simple spectral sequence argument is then in place to have a similar comparison on homotopy quotients by $Diff^+_g$ and the result follows.